RickRinewalt/pipeline/README.md

 2. [**DevPod**](https://devpod.sh/) - A codespace-like environment which you can run anywhere.
 A bit more involved to setup but has certain advantages.

 DevPod (the genericized version of Codespaces - see Side Note[*](#side-note-on-codespaces-vs-devpod)) is currently my preferred setup, but this is not for everyone.
 It simply enables you to use your existing `devcontainer.json` spec in platforms beyond Codespaces—your laptop, local Docker, cloud, remote VM, Kubernetes cluster, etc. ([github.com][1], [loft.sh][2]).

+#### Side Note on Codespaces vs DevPod
+* DevPod is built around the **open `devcontainer.json` standard**—the same standard used by both GitHub Codespaces and VS Code Remote Containers.
+It takes that configuration file and runs your environment anywhere: locally, in a cloud VM, over SSH, or even on Kubernetes ([github.com][1]).
+* DevPod is an open‑source, provider‑agnostic implementation of the **devcontainer** standard.

+In summary:
+* **GitHub Codespaces** is a hosted service built around `devcontainer.json`.
+* **DevPod** also uses `devcontainer.json`, but gives you full control over where and how they run—making it a flexible **alternative to relying on devcontainers being hosted in Codespaces**.

+[1]: https://github.com/loft-sh/devpod?utm_source=chatgpt.com "loft-sh/devpod: Codespaces but open-source, client-only ... - GitHub"
+[2]: https://www.loft.sh/blog/introducing-devpod-codespaces-but-open-source?utm_source=chatgpt.com "Introducing DevPod: Open Source Alternative to Codespaces - Loft.sh"

 ### Claude Code setup
 1. Subscribe to **Claude Code**.